Primary (LDS Church)

-The Primary (formerly the Primary Association) is a children's organization and an official organization within the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The Primary (formerly the Primary Association) is the children's organization of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 It acts as a Sunday school organization for the church's children (ages 3–11).

 Purpose, objectives, and theme

 The official purpose of Primary is to help parents in teaching their children to learn and live the gospel of Jesus Christ.
 The official objectives of Primary are to: